hashicorp/terraform/website/source/docs/providers/openstack/r/compute_instance_v2.html.markdown

     defining one or more files and their contents.
 The personality structure is described below.

+* `stop_before_destroy` - (Optional) Whether to try stop instance gracefully before destroying it, thus giving chance for guest OS daemons to stop correctly.
+    If instance doesn't stop within timeout, it will be destroyed anyway.

 The `network` block supports:

 * `uuid` - (Required unless `port`  or `name` is provided) The network UUID to